ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-Gauge-automated-testing.md

 ## Running the specs
 Since the project is setup with Maven, the tests can be run with `mvn test`.
-However, if you want to pass any arguments, you'll need to use `mvg gauge:execute` instead.
+However, if you want to pass any arguments, you'll need to use `mvn gauge:execute` instead.

 ### Tags

-You may have noticed that in the spec files, some tags can be added.
+You may have noticed in the spec files that tags can be added.
-They can be used to only run certain specs.
+They can be used to run only certain specs.

 `mvn gauge:execute -DspecsDir=specs -Dtags="sign-up & customer"`